 COVID-19 is a global pandemic.
 From physical distancing, to working from home and self-isolating, we all have a role to play.
 Staff continue to provide City services remotely, find more information on how to access City Hall.
 For full details on what the City of White Rock is doing Read on...

-The 2020 due date for property taxes is July 2, 2020.
-In order to provide financial relief to our residents, the last day for payment with no penalty is September 30, 2020.
-This change in penalty date will allow a 90-day extension to pay taxes without late penalties.
-A 10% penalty will be levied to all accounts with outstanding balances on October 1, 2020.
+The 2021 due date for property taxes is July 2, 2021.
+A 5% penalty will be levied to all accounts with outstanding balances on July 3, 2021 a further 5% penalty will be applied to accounts outstanding after August 16, 2021.
 The penalty is also applicable on the homeowner grant portion of your taxes.

 Property Tax Notices will be mailed before the beginning of June.
 Please contact us if you do not receive your Property Tax Notice by the second week of June.